yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/manage-deployments/remove-nodes.md

 ![Unreachable Node Actions](/images/ee/node-actions-unreachable.png)

-When this happens, new Master leaders are elected for the underlying data shards, but since the universe enters a partially under-replicated state, it would not be able to tolerate additional failures.
+When this happens, new Master leaders are elected for the underlying data shards, but because the universe enters a partially under-replicated state, it would not be able to tolerate additional failures.
 To remedy the situation, you can eliminate the unreachable node by taking actions in the following sequence:

 - Step 1: [Remove node](#remove-node)
 - Step 2: [Start a new Master process](#start-a-new-master-process), if necessary